 Whilst all forms of outreach and engagement will be supported, the funding may have the greatest impact if the Grant particularly encourages applications for activities that achieve the following:

-- Engagement which may stimulate dialogue with ecologists, inform behavioural change and action for both ecologists and publics, or encourage ecological career prospects
+- Engagement which may stimulate dialogue with ecologists, inform behavioural change and action for both ecologists and the public, or encourage ecological career prospects.

 There will be two rounds of funding in 2024.

-- The first round of funding will open in early January 2024 (Deadline March)
+- The first round of funding will open on January 11th 2024.

-- The second round of funding will open in early July 2024 (Deadline September)
+- The second round of funding will open on July 11th 2024.

 When applications open, register/log into our online grants system, complete your contact details, and navigate to ‘Your Applications’.